How to choose your first super fund

 Understand super fees and what they cover

-Some super funds charge a set fee and some charge a percentage of your account balance.
+Some super funds charge a set fee and some charge a percentage of your account balance – while some charge a combination of the two.

 Just like performance, you can use the ChantWest Super AppleCheck tool to compare funds’ fees side-by-side.